 You’re now on your way to having your own mindfulness practice.
 Now, go out there and start giving your attention to each moment!
 You never know what you might discover.

-Dennis Carmody is an MPH candidate in the Health Behavior department at the UNC Gillings School of Global Public Health.
-He is currently enjoying his summer practicum with the great folks at UNC Student Wellness.
+Originally posted in 2014, this post has been updated for clarity.
+In 2014, Dennis Carmody was an MPH candidate in the Health Behavior department at the UNC Gillings School of Global Public Health and enjoying his summer practicum with the great folks at UNC Student Wellness.